-These proposed regulations would incorporate, with certain modifications, the new method provided in Notice 2000-39.
-Under the proposed regulations, for purposes of returned contributions under section 408(d)(4), the net income attributable to a contribution is determined by allocating to the contribution a pro-rata portion of the net income on the assets in the IRA (whether positive or negative) during the period the IRA held the contribution.
+These final regulations retain, without change, the methods provided in the proposed regulations.
+Thus, under these final regulations, for purposes of returned contributions under section 408(d)(4) and recharacterized contributions under section 408A(d)(6), the net income attributable to a contribution is determined by allocating to the contribution a pro-rata portion of the net income on the assets in the IRA (whether positive or negative) during the period the IRA held the contribution.
 This new method is represented by the following formula: